 Established DJs know what is new out there in the store.
 And what the DJ in the club next door has.

-A typical mistake that new DJs do is spending a full DJ set only staring at the gear.
-Whatever equipment you use (MIDI controller, media players, turntables), you need to improve the capacity to pay equal attention to the gear and dance floor.
+A typical mistake that new DJs make is spending a full DJ set only staring at the gear.
+Whatever equipment you use (MIDI controller, media players, turntables), you need to improve your capacity to pay equal attention to the gear and dance floor.

-Top DJs had studied their gear, and they look at it as little as possible.
+Top DJs had studied their gear, and they looked at it as little as possible.
 That means they:

 - Understand where each button/knob is, and they’re able to find controls by touch